WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 - This page is you main GitHub profile page.
 We will spend some time in a future lesson updating this page.

-- You will notice a grid calendar which at this point has one green square present.
+- You will notice the <mark>Activity Grid</mark> which at this point has one green square present.

-- This <mark>Activity Grid</mark> will show prospective employers how much time you have spend coding.
+- This grid will show prospective employers how much time you have spend coding.
 We will work to fill this grid with green squares.

-- Going foward we will create a new repostiory for every project or website we develope.

 ## In conclusion

 - We now have to foundation for saving our code and tracking code versions.

+- Going foward we will create a new repostiory for every project or website we develope.

 - Likewise, we also have the tools which will allow others to collaberate with us on our programs.